alena-bartosh/speaking-eye/doc/pypi/long_description.md

     gir1.2-notify-0.7
 ```

+Please relogin to ensure `$PATH` env var contains ```~/.local/bin```.

-After it you can run Speaking Eye with command line or using Applications Menu in your desktop environment.
+Now you can run Speaking Eye with command line or using Applications Menu in your desktop environment.

 ```sh
 $ speaking-eye
 ```

-To install application for developing please read steps on [wiki pages](https://github.com/alena-bartosh/speaking-eye/wiki/Installation).
+To install application for developing please see steps on [wiki pages](https://github.com/alena-bartosh/speaking-eye/wiki/Installation-for-dev).

 ### Demo